google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 #### [split_axis](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)

 -   **Type:** Categorical **Default:** AXIS_ALIGNED **Possible values:**
-    AXIS_ALIGNED, SPARSE_OBLIQUE, MHLD_OBLIQUE
+    AXIS_ALIGNED, SPARSE_OBLIQUE

 -   What structure of split to consider for numerical features.<br>- `AXIS_ALIGNED`: Axis aligned splits (i.e. one condition at a time).
 This is the "classical" way to train a tree.
-Default value.<br>- `SPARSE_OBLIQUE`: Sparse oblique splits (i.e. random splits one a small number of features) from "Sparse Projection Oblique Random Forests", Tomita et al., 2020.<br>- `MHLD_OBLIQUE`: Multi-class Hellinger Linear Discriminant splits from "Classification Based on Multivariate Contrast Patterns", Canete-Sifuentes et al., 2029
+Default value.<br>- `SPARSE_OBLIQUE`: Sparse oblique splits (i.e. random splits on a small number of features) from "Sparse Projection Oblique Random Forests", Tomita et al., 2020.
+This includes the splits described in "Extended Isolation Forests" (Sahand Hariri et al., 2018).

 #### [subsample_count](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/isolation_forest/isolation_forest.proto)

--   **Type:** Integer **Default:** 300 **Possible values:** min:0
+-   **Type:** Integer **Default:** 256 **Possible values:** min:0

 -   Number of examples used to grow each tree.
 Only one of "subsample_ratio" and "subsample_count" can be set.
-If neither is set, "subsample_count" is assumed to be equal to 256.
-This is the default value recommended in the isolation forest paper.
+By default, sample 256 examples per tree.
+Note that this parameter also restricts the tree's maximum depth to log2(examples used per tree) unless max_depth is set explicitly.

 #### [subsample_ratio](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/isolation_forest/isolation_forest.proto)

--   **Type:** Integer **Default:** 300 **Possible values:** min:0
+-   **Type:** Real **Default:** 1 **Possible values:** min:0

 -   Ratio of number of training examples used to grow each tree.
 Only one of "subsample_ratio" and "subsample_count" can be set.
-If neither is set, "subsample_count" is assumed to be equal to 256.
-This is the default value recommended in the isolation forest paper.
+By default, sample 256 examples per tree.
+Note that this parameter also restricts the tree's maximum depth to log2(examples used per tree) unless max_depth is set explicitly.

 #### [uplift_min_examples_in_treatment](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)